-Market position of the bank network in the home countries of Central and Eastern Europe Czech Republic Slovak Republic Hungary Bulgaria Market share Banking products (estimates by Investment funds the Issuer), at the end of 2020 20% 23% 11% 7% 11% 12% 11% 10% Bank branches, end-2021 208 123 198 168
+network in th countries of C Market position of the bank network in the home countries of Central and Eastern Europe Slovak Republic Hungary Bulgaria Market share Banking products 21% 12% 11% 19% (estimates by the Issuer), at the end of 2022 Investment funds 24% 7% 11% 13% Bank branches, end-2022 Total 201 110 195 266

-\ Average of the share in credits and the share in deposits
+^{} Average of the share in credits and the share in deposits

 In the Central and Eastern European region, the Issuer focuses on four home countries, being the Czech Republic, the Slovak Republic, Hungary and Bulgaria.
-The main Central and Eastern European entities of the Issuer in those home markets are United Bulgarian Bank in Bulgaria, ČSOB in the Slovak Republic, ČSOB in the Czech Republic, and K&H Bank in Hungary.
-At the end of November 2020, KBC Group completed the acquisition of 99.44% of the shares in OTP Banka Slovensko and on 1 October 2021, it merged with ČSOB in Slovakia.
+The main Central and Eastern European entities of the Issuer in those home markets are United Bulgarian Bank and KBC Bank Bulgaria (ex-Raiffeisenbank Bulgaria, acquired in 2022) in Bulgaria, ČSOB in the Slovak Republic, ČSOB in the Czech Republic, and K&H Bank in Hungary.

-In its four home countries, the Issuer now caters to roughly 6 million customers, or 8 million including the insurance business (see below).
+In its four home countries, the Issuer now caters to roughly 7 million customers, or 9 million including the insurance business (see below).
 This customer base makes the KBC Group one of the larger financial groups in the Central and Eastern European region.

 The KBC Bank Group companies focus on providing clients with a broad range of credit (including mortgage loans), deposit, investment fund and other asset management products, insurance products and other specialised financial products and services.
-As is the case in Belgium, the bricks-and-mortar networks in Central and Eastern Europe are supplemented by electronic channels, such as ATMs, telephone and the internet.
-As regards the updated KBC Bank Group strategy, 'Differently: the Next Level', please refer to the previous section on "Activities in Belgium".
+As is the case in Belgium, the bricks-and-mortar networks in Central and Eastern Europe are supplemented by electronic channels, such as ATMs, telephone and the internet, and the digital assistant "Kate".
+As regards the latter, , please refer to the previous section on "Activities in Belgium".

 KBC Group's bank-insurance concept has, over the past few years, been exported to its Central and Eastern European entities.
 In order to be able to do so, KBC Group has built up a second home market in Central and Eastern Europe in insurance (via KBC Insurance NV).
 KBC Group has an insurance business in every Central and Eastern European home country: in the Czech Republic, the KBC Group's insurer is ČSOB Pojist'ovňa, in the Slovak Republic it is ČSOB Poist'ovňa, in Hungary it is K&H Insurance and in Bulgaria it is DZI Insurance.
 Contrary to the situation of KBC Bank Group in Belgium, the KBC Group's insurance companies in Central and Eastern Europe operate not only via tied agents (and bank branches) but also via other distribution channels, such as insurance brokers and multi-agents.

-Note that, at the end of July 2021, KBC Group also acquired from Nationale Nederlanden Group its Bulgarian pension and life insurance businesses, a move that will enable the KBC Group to further consolidate its position in the Bulgarian home market.
+Note that, at the end of July 2021, the KBC Group also acquired from Nationale Nederlanden Group its Bulgarian pension and life insurance businesses, a move that will enable the KBC Group to further consolidate its position in the Bulgarian home market.
+In July 2022, KBC Group completed the acquisition of Raiffeisenbank Bulgaria, a universal bank in Bulgaria offering private individuals, SMEs and corporate entities a full range of banking, asset management, leasing and insurance services.
+Raiffeisenbank Bulgaria, now renamed KBC Bank Bulgaria, and UBB will merge their activities, which will allow KBC to bolster its position in the Bulgarian banking market even further.
+The acquisition will also create ample opportunity for insurance cross-selling with DZI.